expo/expo/packages/eslint-config-universe/README.md

 ## Optional Additional TypeScript Typed Linting

-Universe also provides optional additional config for typescript-eslint rules that make use of the parsed type information.
+Universe also provides optional additional config for `typescript-eslint` rules that make use of the parsed type information.
 Note that this may increase the time it takes to run lint for large projects.
-More information can be found at https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/TYPED_LINTING.md
+More information can be found at [TypeScript ESLint website](https://typescript-eslint.io/docs/linting/type-linting).

 To enable the additional config, the following changes to your config are required: